 The shareholders appoint the board of directors, who choose a chairman.
 The board elects the chief executive officer (CEO), chief operations officer (COO), and the chief financial officer (CFO).

 The most important part of choosing a new business name is to differentiate it from other companies.
 A professional corporation must add the words “professional corporation” or the abbreviation “P.C.” to the name.
 “Incorporated” or “Inc.” cannot be used.

 To be distinguishable, it’s important to make sure that the name isn’t already in use.
 The Utah government website has a search function that allows you to check whether the name is already taken.
 Once you’ve found an available name, you may want to reserve it until you’re ready to file to ensure no one else claims it.
-You can use our business name reservation service to hold your name for 120 days.
 You may also want to check into a business domain name for your website.